hashicorp/boundary-ui/README.md

 ```

 Assets are saved to `ui/desktop/electron-app/out/make/`.
-DMG packaged desktop UI is available at asset location as `Boundary.dmg`.
+DMG packaged desktop UI is available at asset location as `Boundary Desktop.dmg`.

 ### Committing